amniskin/amniskin.github.io/_posts/2019-07-06-sequential_doors_riddle.md

 For example, if $N=4$, then the following is the sequence of events:
 1. Open every door.
-2. Open doors 2 and 4
+2. Close doors 2 and 4
-3. Open door 3
+3. Close door 3
-3. Close door 4
+3. Open door 4

+It results in 1 and 4 are open, while 2 and 3 are closed.

 ## The task